zevv/nim-memory/nim-memory.md

 exact same size of the hole.

-Heavy use of a heap with a lot of different sized objects might lead to a phenomenom called _fragmentation_.
+Heavy use of a heap with a lot of different sized objects might lead to a phenomenon called _fragmentation_.
 This means that the allocator is not able to effectively use 100% of the arena size to fulfil allocation requests, effectively wasting a part of the available memory.